AhmadDanyal/StudentRecordsManagementSystem/README.md

 ## Python and Virtual Environments

-It may be a good idea to set up a virtual environemnt to run you python application
+It may be a good idea to set up a virtual environment to run you python application

 See this article for more details https://www.liquidweb.com/kb/how-to-setup-a-python-virtual-environment-on-windows-10/